ChineseHarm-Bench: A Chinese Harmful Content Detection Benchmark: Benchmark

 \subsection{Benchmark Category}

 Based on Chinese laws and regulations\footnote{\url{https://www.gov.cn/gongbao/content/2000/content_60531.htm}}\footnote{\url{https://www.gov.cn/gongbao/content/2020/content_5492511.htm}}, we select six representative categories for our study: Gambling, Pornography, Abuse, Fraud, Illicit Ads, and Non-violation.
 These categories cover a broad range of application scenarios and demonstrate strong representativeness and research value.
+The detailed selection rationale is provided in Appendix A.

 Figure~\ref{fig:case} provides a simple example and its translation for each category.
 The basic definitions of these six categories are as follows:

 \begin{itemize} \item \textbf{Gambling:} Content related to gambling activities, including promotion of betting platforms, sharing gambling experiences, or encouraging participation. \textit{Gambling is strictly prohibited by Chinese law due to risks of financial loss, addiction, family disruption, and social instability.} \item \textbf{Pornography:} Content containing vulgar or obscene material related to sexual acts, such as explicit descriptions, images, or videos. \textit{Dissemination of pornographic content is illegal in China, as it undermines social morals, harms minors, and disrupts public order.} \item \textbf{Abuse:} Content involving abusive language, insults, or provocation, including personal attacks, hate speech, or harassment. \textit{Such content is prohibited by Chinese regulations as it can cause psychological harm, disrupt social harmony, and incite violence or discrimination.} \item \textbf{Fraud:} Content involving deceptive practices intended to mislead or defraud, such as phishing, scam advertisements, or impersonation. \textit{Fraud is a criminal offense under Chinese law, posing risks to property and information security, and undermining social trust.} \item \textbf{Illicit Ads:} Content advertising illegal activities or products, including unlicensed drugs, counterfeit goods, or prohibited services. \textit{Publishing illicit advertisements is strictly forbidden, as it facilitates criminal activity, endangers public safety, and violates consumer rights.} \item \textbf{Non-violation:} Content that complies with Chinese laws and regulations and does not fall into the above categories. \textit{Such content is considered legal and appropriate for dissemination in China.} \end{itemize}